Black hole Near Horizons through the Looking Glass: Closing onto the horizon

 The indices $\bar{\mu}\,,\bar{\nu}$ run over the d+1-dimensional hypersurface of the d+2-dimensional spacetime.
 Furthermore, the vielbeine are a function of the constant $x^1_0$, which can be scaled appropriately depending on the problem at hand.

 We will now show how to explicitly get to the horizon from the near horizon region.
-We elucidate this for the 4d Schwarzchild black hole.
+We elucidate this for the 4D Schwarzschild black hole.
 The procedure remains similar for all black objects.